Admin-7/Mr-Robot-techniques/Security-training:-Individuals-versus-Assholes-with-Resources.md

 * Tape or a sticker over your webcam to frustrate video recording.
 (Cheap and easy!)
 * Take a headset (headphones + microphone), chop off the wiring below the sensors, and plug that in to your headset jack to frustrate audio recordings.
 * Avoid transmitting or storing sensitive info such as credit card numbers on old devices that you can't keep up-to-date, use a different device for that
+* Check or [double-check the HTTPS lock icon's exact fingerprint](https://www.grc.com/fingerprints.htm) for important sites like PayPal or Facebook